cendyandreoli/posts/posts/pare-de-aumentar-o-pool-de-conexoes.md

 ### How to Configure Correctly in Spring Boot

-Now that you know that indiscriminately increasing the pool is a mistake, here's the checklist for configuring HikariCP for maximum efficiency:
+Now that you know that indiscriminately increasing the pool is a mistake, here's the checklist to configure HikariCP for maximum efficiency:

-#### 1. Find Your Cores
+#### 1. Discover your Cores
 Check how many vCPUs your database has.
 Let's assume **4 vCPUs**.

 #### 2. Configure `maximum-pool-size`